 - To line it up to get your corners lined up, put your hand inside by the edge of your sheet corner and take your other hand.

-- Hold it very high-quality elastic put the corner on the corner of your mattress.
+- Hold it with high-quality elastic and put it on the corner of your mattress.

 - Line them up and then hold them there while you tuck them around your bed

 That way, you’ll get a nice smooth corner, then tuck.

 The flat sheet

 Tip: Make sure the tag is at the bottom of the bed.
 It’s also much easier to do with two people.